-In this activity, the facilitators only make some changes to their activity in ordert o support youth.
+In this activity, the facilitators make some changes to their activity in ordert to support youth.
 See what they do to shift the activity to be more student-centered.

 - A great way to give youth a voice in the learning is to have them create a project based on their interests in STEM.

 - Youth are challenged to use a Makey-Makey to design a device that will complete a task.

 - How do you help youth continue to work on their project when they get frustrated?